National Entrance Screening Test 2021

 Admit Card

-- Admit Card can be downloaded from NEST website after May 20, 2021.
+- Admit Card can be downloaded from NEST website after it’s notified.

 - Candidates are required to produce the Admit Card along with an Identity Card at the test centre.